-Aside from the Baha’i House of Worship for the North American Continent in Wilmette, IL, there are six other continental Houses of Worship around the world, with a seventh now under construction near Santiago, Chile.
-They are shown below in reverse chronological order based on the year they were opened for worship.
+Including the Baha’i House of Worship for the North American Continent in Wilmette, Illinois, there are seven continental Houses of Worship around the world, with an eighth now under construction near Santiago, Chile.

 Santiago, Chile (under construction)